 - Leave it where it is.

 - Record its location and take a photo if possible.

-- Contact us and the appropriate First Nation if you are on Settlement Land.
+- Contact us and the appropriate First Nation if you are on their Traditional Territory.

 The fossil collection is possible because of help from the mining industry, First Nation governments and the public.
 Reporting discoveries helps with important research about Yukon's biological and geological past.

 Information for research institutes

 Under the Historic Resources Act, it's prohibited to collect fossils without a permit.
 If you are from a qualified research institute and are interested in collecting fossils in Yukon, you need a Scientists and Explorers License.

 For questions about getting a Scientists and Explorers License, email S&E@yukon.ca or phone: 867-667-3660 or toll free: 1-800-661-0408 ext.
 3660.